CentOS/reimzul/README.md

 Central storage node that will accept all build artifacts under specific target repos.
 Worth noting that all communication, including rsyncd, happen over tls (through stunnel) It has also a worker itself, just watching the "createrepo" channel.
-When a build finishes and has a successful build, one job is added to the createrepo tube. repo metadata is launched through createrepo_c, with multiple workers per process and cache directory
+When a build finishes and has a successful build, one job is added to the createrepo tube (you can have multiple parallel workers for this too) and repo metadata is launched through createrepo_c, with multiple workers per process and cache directory